erunyon/erikrunyon.com/about/index.md

 ---
 # About

 I am the Technical Director and a web developer for [Marketing Communications](http://marcomm.nd.edu/) at the [University of Notre Dame](http://www.nd.edu/).
-The opinions on this site are my own and do not necessarily represent the views of the Notre Dame.
+The opinions on this site are my own and do not necessarily represent the views of Notre Dame.

 ## Upcoming Presentations